What is IronWifi?

 Accounting is the process of creating log files that record session information utilized for billing, usage control, and system diagnosis.

 During the Authentication process, typically, three components are involved:

 - Wireless Access Point (router)

 - RADIUS authentication server

-- Client’s devices sends connection request to the Wireless Access Point
+- Client’s device sends a connection request to the Wireless Access Point

-- Router establishes encrypted connection to the RADIUS server using stored Secret key
+- The router establishes an encrypted connection to the RADIUS server using the stored Secret key

-- RADIUS server sends challenge to the client’s device
+- The RADIUS server sends a challenge to the client’s device

-- Client’s device responds to the challenge using defined authentication method and stored credentials
+- Client’s device responds to the challenge using a defined authentication method and stored credentials

 - RADIUS server verifies provided information and provides a temporary session key

 - Client’s device can now use obtained session key to communicate on the wireless network